fradiumofficial/fradium/README.md

 - Multi-chain token support in one unified UI
 - On-chain evidence links for flagged entities

+### 🔍 ICP AI Address Analyzer

+Introducing **ICP AI Address Analyzer**, an advanced AI-powered tool built specifically for the Internet Computer ecosystem.
+Unlike generic scanners, this analyzer is trained to **understand and evaluate ICP addresses**, including those following the **ICRC-1 token standard**.

+With it, users can:

+- **Scan and analyze ICP addresses** with full ICRC-1 support
+- **Detect risks** such as scam clusters, drainer proximity, or suspicious transaction histories
+- **Generate explanations backed by on-chain data** for transparency and trust
+- **Empower safer decision-making** before sending or signing any transaction

+📖 For more details, see [technical explanation](#-how-the-fradium-ai-threat-detection-works-white-box-view).

 ### 🎨 Redesigned User Interface

 We’ve completely **redesigned the Fradium UI** to deliver a modern, cleaner, and more intuitive experience.